 Delivering Equality of Opportunity in Schools (DEIS)

 In 2005, the Department published DEIS - Delivering Equality of Opportunity in Schools: an action plan for educational inclusion (pdf).
 The plan brought a number of programmes together under the framework of Delivering Equality of Opportunity in Schools (DEIS).
-DEIS is a more integrated approach to the issue of educational inclusion which provides for:
+DEIS is a more integrated approach to the issue of educational inclusion and provides for:

 - A standardised system for identifying and regularly reviewing levels of disadvantage and

-- A new integrated School Support Programme (SSP) to bring together and build upon the previous schemes and programmes
+- A new integrated School Support Programme (SSP) to bring together and build upon the previous schemes and programmes.

 - Improve the learning experience and outcomes of pupils in DEIS schools